kunzjacq/ldpc_decoder/README.md

 # OpenCL LDPC decoder

-A Low-Density Parity Code decoder implemented in C++14 and OpenCL, tuned for large codes close to the Shannon bound.
+A Low-Density Parity-Check error-correcting code decoder implemented in C++14 and OpenCL, tuned for large codes close to the Shannon bound.
 Codes are read in the `alist` text format; no code generator is included.
 Typical decoding speed on semi-recent discrete graphics cards is a between 10 and 100Mb/s, for codes with codewords of size 10<sup>6</sup>.

-Decoding is performed with the flood soft decoding algorithm.
-This is an iterative algorithm which requires a variable number of rounds.
+Decoding is performed with the flood soft-decoding algorithm.
+This is an iterative algorithm which requires a variable number of rounds to complete.
 There can be large variations of the number of rounds required to decode a frame, even at a fixed noise level.
-Hence a parallel implementation of flood decoding with a fixed number of rounds on a GPU is inefficient: it needs a large number of rounds to ensure that all frames are properly error-corrected, but must frames are error-free after a much smaller number of rounds.
+Hence a parallel implementation of flood decoding with a fixed number of rounds on a GPU for all frames is inefficient: it needs a large number of rounds to ensure that all frames are properly error-corrected, but most frames are error-free after a much smaller number of rounds and waste computing resources.

 To avoid this inefficiency, the implemented decoder is able to replace on the fly frames that have finished decoding with new frames to decode.
 To identify finished frames, once every *k* rounds of the flood decoding algorithm, all parity equations of the frames being decoding are computed.
-Finished frames are the one for which all parity equations are satisfied.
+Finished frames are the ones whose parity equations are all satisfied.
 This computation is done on the GPU.

-The decoder is not restricted to codewords; instead, it takes the target values of the parity equations on the data to decode as input.
+The decoder is not restricted to codewords; instead, it takes as input the target values of the parity equations on the data to decode.
 This simplifies the testing of the decoder, as random data does not need to be transformed into codewords.
 The decoder could easily be transformed into a codeword-decoding algorithm by setting all parity bits to 0.

 ### Noise models